WHAT’S ON THIS LIST?

 1) The book is YA or MG fiction.

 2) The book is self-published or pubbed by an indie or Big 5 house, or an upcoming release.

-3) There is a trans character in the book
+3) There is a trans, nonbinary, or otherwise not-cis character in the book

-4) The author is trans, nonbinary, and/or otherwise not-cis
+4) The author is trans, nonbinary, or otherwise not-cis

 WHY DOES IT EXIST?

 Trans and nonbinary characters written by trans and nonbinary people are painfully rare across all genres and categories, and young adult and middle grade are no exception.
 I decided to create this database after a friend asked me for recommendations of young adult trans ownvoices fiction, and I could only think of a single book I had actually read.
 Surely there must be more, I thought.
-And I was curious about the data, too: how were the different corners of publishing (the Big Five, independent houses, and self-publishing) each doing when it came to representation?
-I also wanted the database to be searchable, so readers in search of the representation they need could find exactly what they were looking for.
+And I was curious about the data, too: how were the different corners of publishing (the Big Five, independent houses, and self-publishing) each doing when it came to buying books about trans characters by trans authors?
+I also wanted the database to be searchable, so readers could find exactly what they were looking for.